≡ Menu

 Fortunately…

 Most cases of Charcot Marie-Tooth Disease will not affect one’s respiratory system.
-And while there may not be any current cure for this disease, physical therapy, occupational therapy, braces, and other orthopedic devices, as well as some orthopedic surgical procedures, will often minimize the effect that this disease will have one daily life.
+While there may not be any current cure for this disease, physical therapy, occupational therapy, braces, and other orthopedic devices, as well as some orthopedic surgical procedures, will often minimize the effect that this disease will have on one daily life.

-Most (if not all) life insurance companies will still consider an individual eligible for a traditional life insurance policy assuming that this is the “only” pre-existing medical condition that they are suffering from and that their condition hasn’t progressed into a debilitating medical condition preventing them from being able to live a “normal” life.
+Which is why, most (if not all) life insurance companies will still consider an individual eligible for a traditional life insurance policy, assuming that this is the “only” pre-existing medical condition that they are suffering from and that their condition hasn’t progressed into a debilitating medical condition preventing them from being able to live a “normal” life.

 What kind of information will the insurance companies ask me or be interested in?

-• When were your first diagnosed with Charcot Marie-Tooth Disease?
+• When were you first diagnosed with Charcot Marie-Tooth Disease?

 • Who diagnosed your Charcot Marie-Tooth Disease?
 A general practitioner or a specialist?